 Course Title Child Holistic Development Course Number 1.1 Course Description / Main Objective This course provides the theoretical basis of holistic child development, focusing on changes experienced by children aged 3 to 6 years.
-It provides an overview of holistic development and explains in depth the aspects of physical growth, motor development, cognitive development, and socio-emotional development.
+It provides an overview of holistic development and explains in depth the aspects of physical growth, motor development, cognitive development, and socio- emotional development.
 The course emphasizes the interrelation between all developmental domains, particularly in relation to movement, physical activity, and play, and their impact on the overall development, health, and well-being of children.
-The main objective of the course is to highlight the importance of a holistic to unde approach to child development, specifically in relation to movement, and to understand the significance of understanding developmental specifics at a particular age, especially during early childhood.
-Course Structure (each module requires AT L/S 2 h Teaching Unit 1: The Concept of Holistic Development and Domains of Development LEAST 2 Teaching Units) SDL 4 h Teaching Unit 2: Knowing the Individual as a Key Approach in Learning about Child Holistic Development W 2 h Teaching Unit 3: Principles, methods and resources in promoting holistic development Course Content (examples of specific Course Content based on EduPASS LTT workshops are shared as separate slide decks) Specific of motor, cognitive, and socio-emotional development at 3 - 6 years old children The importance of holistic approach from the aspect physical activity cifics of motor, cognitive, and socio-emotional elopment at 3 - 6 years old children importance of holistic approach from the aspect of , TU 2 Observing a particular child or several children independently at the age of 3 - 6 years Focus observation of changes that occur in every developmental domain, identifying similarities and differences between different children TU 3 k in small groups for preparing teaching activities based heoretical lectures and independent observations and k
+The main objective of the course is to highlight the importance of a holistic approach to child development, specifically in relation to movement, and to understand the significance of understanding developmental specifics at a particular age, especially during early childhood.
+Course Structure (each module requires AT L/S 2 h Teaching Unit 1: The Concept of Holistic Development and Domains of Development LEAST 2 Teaching Units) SDL 4 h Teaching Unit 2: Knowing the Individual as a Key Approach in Learning about Child Holistic Development W 2 h Teaching Unit 3: Principles, methods and resources in promoting holistic development Course Content (examples of specific Course Content based on EduPASS LTT workshops are shared as separate slide decks) TU 1 Concept of holistic development Specifics of motor, cognitive, and socio-emotional development at 3 - 6 years old children The importance of holistic approach from the aspect of physical activity TU 2 U 2 Observing a particular child or several children independently at the age of 3 - 6 years Focus observation of changes that occur in every developmental domain, identifying similarities and differences between different children k in small groups for preparing teaching activities based heoretical lectures and independent observations and k

 Course Title Importance of Physical Activity and Play for Children's Holistic Development and overall Well-being Course Number 1.2 Course Description / Main Objective The course teaches about the significance of physical activity and play in children's overall development and well-being.
 It highlights the benefits of physical activity during childhood, emphasizing its impact on physical, motor, cognitive, and socio-emotional aspects of development and focusing on the importance of physical activity for maintaining health, proper growth, and overall well-being.
 The course also identifies the potential risks of inactivity on children's overall health and provides evidence-based experiences from the COVID-19 period.
-The main objective of the course is to stress the importance of regular physical activity for a child's holistic development, health, and overall well-being.
+The main objective of the course is to stress the importance of regular physical activity for a child's holistic development, health, and overall well- being.
 Course Structure (each module requires AT L/S 2 h Teaching Unit 1: Importance of Daily Physical Activity and Children's Play LEAST 2 Teaching Units) SDL 4 h Teaching Unit 2: Physical Activity vs Physical Inactivity in Children: Benefits and Potential Risks W 2 h Teaching Unit 3: From Studies to Actions Course Content (examples of specific Course Content based on TU 1 Focusing on the importance of daily physical activity in children for holistic development and overall health and well-being.
-EduPASS LTT workshops are shared as separate slide decks) TU 2 Readings of evidence-based studies for the impact of physical activity or inactivity on children's health, well-being and overall development of children Emphasis on study results and experiences and evidence during COVID-19 pandemics TU 3 Work in small groups/focus groups discussion for preparing a toolkit with infographic slides for benefits of regular physical activity of children and potential risk from inactivity
+EduPASS LTT workshops are shared as separate slide decks) TU 2 Readings of evidence-based studies for the impact of physical activity or inactivity on children's health, well-being and overall development of children Emphasis on study results and experiences and evidence during COVID-19 pandemics TU 3 a toolkit with infog k in small groups/focus groups discussion for preparing olkit with infographic slides for benefits of regular sical activity of children and potential risk from inactivity